LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 ### User Requirements and Expectations

 - Access to an easy-to-navigate quiz platform.
-- Clear instructions on how to play the game.
+- Clear instructions on how to play the quiz.
 - Immediate feedback on quiz performance.
 - Engaging questions covering various aspects of Africa.